 Diana's stories and articles have found homes in various places including the Baltimore Sun, Newsweek, Flyway:Journal of Writing and Environment, Whole Earth Review, Bethesda Magazine, Ithaca Women’s Anthology, the Legendary, Sport Literate, Animal: A Beast of a Literary Magazine, and Stone Highway Review, among others.

-Recounting Crows, a meditation on death and decay from the D.C. burbs, published in Animal: a Beast of a Literary Magazine, just in time for Halloween.
+Recounting Crows, a meditation on death and decay from the D.C. burbs, published in Animal: a Beast of a Literary Magazine.

 Novel excerpt appears in Defying Gravity,